vnoelifant/vnoelifant.github.io/_projects/project-1.md

  [View project details including hardware/software requirements, flow designs, entity/intent lists on github here.](https://github.com/vnoelifant/msr-final-nao)

 ### Find weekly status notes for my project in this [PROGRESS](https://github.com/vnoelifant/msr-final-nao/blob/master/PROGRESS.md) section.

-## UPDATES

-**NOTE** Following graduation of the MSR Program September 2019, the Cozmo Robot was used to replace Nao, as the Nao robot cannot be rented in the USA.
-Please refer to the "Cozmo" folder [here](https://github.com/vnoelifant/msr-final-nao/tree/master/cozmo) for up-to date code and enhancements on the Cozmo robot.
-The Cozmo Robot does not have a microphone, so a recording application was written to utilize PyAudio as the recorder for speech.
-As a note, the PyAudio recording is shown to be much more accurate than the recorder used from the Nao Robot.

 ## COZMO DEMO VIDEOS